FanDuel Promo Code for Thursday Night Football: Bet $5, Get $300 in Bonus Bets if You Win

 This FanDuel promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

+- NFL Profit Boost: Take advantage of a 50% profit boost to use specifically on the Dolphins vs. Bills matchup.

-- NFL Bet Protect: Place a pre-live player prop wager, and if your player leaves the game in the first quarter and doesn't return, your stake will be refunded in bonus bets.
+- NFL Bet Protect: If a player in your pre-live bet exits in the first quarter and doesn’t return, your wager is still treated as a winner.

-Follow these steps to claim your $300 in bonus bets from FanDuel Sportsbook for this Thursday Night Football matchup:
+- College Football BMOC 50% PBT - Auburn vs. Oklahoma: You can get a 50% profit boost token to use on Auburn vs. Oklahoma football game taking place on Sept.
+20, 2025.

+Score your FanDuel Dolphins vs. Bills bonus in just a few simple steps:

-- Create your account: Tap any link on this page to join FanDuel Sportsbook and complete the quick sign-up process.
-No FanDuel promo code is required.
+- Register: Use any link on this page to set up your FanDuel Sportsbook account and download the app ahead of Thursday Night Football.

-- Fund your wallet: Make your first deposit of $5 or more to unlock access to the promotion.
+- Deposit: Fund your account with $5 or more to unlock the welcome promotion.

-- Place your opener: Wager at least $5 on Packers vs. Commanders or any market available.
+- Place your first bet: Wager $5+ on Dolphins at Bills or any eligible market.

-- Collect your reward: If your first bet wins, FanDuel will load $300 in bonus bets into your account within 72 hours.
-You’ll then have seven days to put them to use.
+- Claim your bonus: If your first bet wins, $300 in bonus bets will be added to your account within 72 hours, available for use over the next seven days.

-Want to learn more?
-Read our FanDuel review for all the details.
+For a full rundown of features, betting options, and ongoing promos, check out our FanDuel review.

 FanDuel